PHart3/2-groups-agda/Final/README.md

 as much as 29 GB of physical memory.
 Therefore, you will need to increase your machine's swap space if you have under 29 GB of available RAM.

-**Important:** Comment out the final two imports in `Final-thms` to reduce the type-checking by more than half.
+**Important:** Comment out the final two imports in `Final-thms` to reduce the type-checking by over an hour.
 Doing so will check all relevant type equivalences but not the biequivalence.

 ## License